hazeluff/nhl-discord-bot/README.md

 1. Use the link above to invite the bot to your server.
 Make sure you do not change the permissions of the bot.
 2. Use `?subscribe [team]` to create game day channels for your team(s).
+   - `[team]` is the 3 letter code for the team (same as the ones that are displayed on the tv scores)
-   - Use `?subscribe help` to get the list of codes for your team (It is the 3 letter code you see on the tv score display.
+   - Use `?subscribe help` to get the list of codes.

 # Features
 ## Game Day Channels